sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-sharmA/rasajalanidhiH_panchamakhaNDam.md

  (4) An excess of kapha, fat, aud va'yn is pacified in six months by taking triphala', trikatu, oil, and salt.

- (5) Obesity is cured by taking [peya'](# "Peya  is rice boiled with fourteen times its weight of water and turned semi-liquid.")prepared with pestled leaves of badari and ka'nji (see page vol. III); or (6) by drinking shila'jatu, dissolved with the decoction of agnimantha.
+ (5) Obesity is cured by taking peya'[^21]prepared with pestled leaves of badari and ka'nji (see page vol. III); or (6) by drinking shila'jatu, dissolved with the decoction of agnimantha.

+[^21]: "Peya  is rice boiled with fourteen times its weight of water and turned semi-liquid."

  (6) Orpiment, pestled with cow's urine and applied on the place affected, cures leprosy.
 It cures bad odour coming out of the arm-pit and other parts of the body, if pestled with milk and applied on the places concerned.
 It serves as a charm for attraction of other people, if applied on the forehead after having been rubbed with milk, haridra', and daʼru-haridra'.